qmk/qmk_firmware/users/mtei/readme_matrix_read_cols_on_row.md

 The SWITCH_MATRIX_INPUT_0 macro defines input pins similar to the MATRIX_COL_PINS macro in a COL2ROW type matrix.

-For example, the following example
+For example, suppose we have a definition like the following example
 ```c
 #define MATRIX_COL_PINS { B4 }
 ```
-The following will have the same meaning.
+In SWITCH_MATRIX_INPUT_0 The same pin assignment is written as follows
 ```c
 #define SWITCH_MATRIX_INPUT_0 \
     /* ( ( <port>, <mask>, <dev> ), ... ) */ \